piranna/piranna.github.io/_posts/2025-09-14-Designing-“Almost-Autonomous”-Reminders-in-ChatGPT-(No-Third-Party-Bots).md

 - Requires a daily trigger (Actions/cron/Worker).

-> *Note:* You can expand messages by day-of-week, user mood, recent behavior
+> _Note:_ You can expand messages by day-of-week, user mood, recent behavior
 > (“if missed yesterday, nudge earlier”), etc.—the model can synthesize those
 > rules into the JSON plan.

----

 ### 3) In-Chat “Housekeeper” (Daily Wake-Up) — **Our Final Choice**